Climate of Ireland: Thunderstorms

 Thunderstorms are rarer in Ireland than in Mainland Europe and much of the UK.
 Late Spring and Summer record the most thunderstorm activity in Ireland and surrounding maritime regions.

 Cork Airport, County Cork experiences the least thunder; receiving it 3.7 days per year on average.

 Valentia Island, County Kerry experiences the most thunder; receiving it 7.1 days per year on average.

 Wind

 Generally, the coast tends to be windier than inland areas, and the west tends to be windier than the east.

 The station with the highest mean wind speed is Malin Head, County Donegal, averaging at 16.3 kn.
 Malin Head also receives the most gale-force winds, recording them on average 66.0 days per year.

 The station with the lowest mean wind speed is Kilkenny, County Kilkenny; averaging at 6.5 kn.

 The station that records the lowest number of gale-force winds is Birr, County Offaly; recording them on average 1.2 days per year.

-The highest wind speed ever recorded in Ireland was 182 km/h in Limerick (at Foynes Airport) on the 18th January 1945.
+The highest wind speed ever recorded in Ireland was 182 km/h in Limerick (at Foynes Airport) on 18 January 1945.

 Tornadoes are very rare in Ireland, with around less than ten reported every year - mostly in August.